-You need to introduce a price point that’ll secure your place in the market, satisfy your customer, and give your business scope to thrive and develop.
+You need to price your product in such a way that’ll secure your place in the market, satisfy your customers, and give your business scope to thrive and develop.

-In this piece, we’ll focus on topics such as:
+In this guide to calculating product price, we’ll focus on topics such as:

 - Differences between cost-plus pricing and target costing